 The Phoenix Activity

-Many employers have been known to use inappropriate business practices such as avoid paying employee entitlements or to significantly lessen the cost of it.
+Some employers have been known to use inappropriate business practices such as avoiding paying employee entitlements or significantly lessening the cost of it.
 Another one of such practices is Phoenix activity.

 Also called ‘phoenixing’, it refers to the creation of a new company to carry on the business of an insolvent company, which has been deliberately liquidated to avoid paying employee entitlements and other debts.
 A “Phoenix Hotline” has been established by the Federal Government for employees and creditors to report any illegal phoenix activity to the Australian Taxation Office (ATO).